“The Land of the Free, and the Home of the Brave…”

 - Dusk Fireworks!

-- 12 p.m. – 4 p.m.
-The pool will open at noon and offer pool activities and games from 2-4 p.m.
+- 12 p.m. – 6 p.m.
+The pool will open at noon and offer pool activities and games

 - 9:45 p.m.
 Fireworks at Reynolds Municipal Park

-- 7:55 am New Albany Independence Day 5k – Orangetheory Fitness; 5k, Kids Run, and Toddler Crawl
+- 7:50 am New Albany Independence Day 5k Orangetheory Fitness 5k, Kids Run, and Toddler Crawl

 - 9:30 am Pet Parade

-- 6:30 pm Festival at Church of the Resurrection (6300 E. Dublin Granville Rd) Family activities, games, clowns, characters, food trucks, and concert with The Menus
+- 6:30 pm Festival with family activities, games, clowns, characters, food trucks, and live music

 - Dusk Fireworks